 Downgrade the Screen Resolution

 This option is available on modern Samsung flagship devices and in many cases it is very useful.
 I think a few people really distinguish a 4K resolution from FullHD when it goes about 5 inch display.
-This feature is available on flagship Samsung Galaxy devices.
+In particular, this feature is available on flagship Samsung Galaxy devices.

 Black Wallpaper for AMOLED Screens